ronenpresser/BIUAdvancedProg1/README.md

 #### The parser part: Class Parser
 func parse(vector<string> tokensVector)
 The goal of the parsing part is to parse - to take the tokens vector from the lexer, iterate over it and execute the matched commands by a current token.
+On creation, 2 maps of the parser will be built in a hard coded way:
+  1.command_map:
+    The keys are names of usable commands and the values are Command objects 2.indexToSimulatorPathMap:
+    The keys are numbers from 0 to 35 and the values are strings that are paths of the simulator - taken from the generic_small.xml file that the simulator samples from and sends it 10 times very seconds.
+The parser class has 5 main members:
+* command_map:
+  A map of strings as keys(names of commands)and Commands as value. will be used on the parsing part, well send a token to get a wanted     Command to execute.
+* symbol_table:
+  An object of SymbolTable class that contains a map of strings as keys - variables names and Variable pointers as values.
+* simPathToVarMap:
+  a map of string - simulator paths as keys and Variable pointers as value.
+* indexToSimPathMap:
+  as written before, will be used to identify the values that we read from the simulator to update the matched Variables values.
+* interpret_tool - object of the class InterpretTool.
+The class is a tool for interpreting arithetic expressions that contain variable names, number, arithmetic operators (* + - /) ,boolean operators (< > <= >= != ==) and parenthisess to an Expression
+  object recoursivly that can be calculated.

-There are 10 commands (classes) that can be executed, all inherits a the Command class that has only one function - execute.
+There are 10 commands (classes) that can be executed, all inherits the Command class that has only one function - execute.
 The execute function returns a int number, that represents the steps that the parser need to skip in the tokens vector, to get to the next token of command.
 This function gets 3 parameters:The tokens vector, the current index of the tokens vector in the parsing part and the Parser.